IBM-Cloud/terraform-provider-ibm/website/docs/r/kms_key.html.markdown

 Set policies for a key, as an automatic rotation policy or a dual authorization policy to protect against the accidental deletion of keys.

+**Deprecated** :

+The ability to use the ibm_kms_key resource to create or update key policies in Terraform has been deprecated and it is scheduled to be removed soon in favor of a dedicated ibm_kms_key_policies resource.
+For more information, check out https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/kms_key_policies#example-usage-to-create-a-[…]and-associate-a-key-policy and https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/kms_key_policies.

+Until the current behaviour of provisioning KMS key with key policies is deprecated, use either "ibm_kms_key" or "ibm_kms_key_policies" to manage key policies but not both together.
+In case you have a need to use both the resources until deprecation, add lifecycle ignore block to "ibm_kms_key" resource to ignore any changes to the policies.

 ```terraform
 resource "ibm_resource_instance" "kp_instance" {
   name     = "test_kp"